-English is the most common language used in international working environments yet language understanding does not necessarily guarantee comprehension of the facets that are important for efficiency in the everyday work setting.
+English is the most common language used in international work environments yet language understanding does not necessarily guarantee comprehension of the facets that are important for success and efficiency in the everyday work setting.
 Multi-cultural working environments necessitate specific communication competencies.
-A “fine” said by a U.S. superior as an assessment, may be different from a “fine” said by a U.K. manager.
-A direct question may be perceived as aggressive in some working cultures, while in other cultures, non-direct questions may be perceived as a waste of time.
-How do we navigate the unspoken and often unnoticed complexities of communication in working settings?
+A “fine” said by a U.S. superior may be different from a “fine” said by a U.K. manager.
+A direct question may be perceived as aggressive in some working cultures, while in other cultures, non-direct questions may be seen as a waste of time.
+How do we navigate the unspoken and often unnoticed complexities of communication in work settings?

 Observe and analyze how you cope and adjust in a new culture with the goal of developing a set of competencies to use in future working environments characterized by multicultural teams.

 Meets with MGT 300.1.